sant3213/AngularKnowledge/README.txt

-This folder contains the following implementations in Angular:
+Reactive forms folder contains the following implementations in Angular:

     - Template Driven and Reactive forms.
     - Routing.